 Your research advisor will be chosen from among the faculty members who have active research groups and who are accepting new students.
 The process is one of mutual consent, and you will be expected to begin your research in the Spring semester.
 Your research advisor (in collaboration with the Director of Graduate Studies) will also be responsible for further advising you regarding course work, independent study and carrying out your thesis research in a manner that complements your research project and fulfills the requirements of our graduate program.

 Registration for continuing students, including changes to any existing registration, begins several weeks before the end of the previous term and continues through the first official ten days of the new term (first official five days for summer session).
 During the registration period, all registration activity is done by the student using Student Self-Service.
 Because you will be registering for the first time as a new graduate student, you will first need to establish your NetID and Enterprise ID.
-We will send you information regarding this process and step-by-step instructions in June if you wish to take care of this before you arrive for orientation.
+We will send you information regarding this process and step-by-step instructions during orientation.
 When attempting to register in subsequent semesters, if you receive an error message directly pertaining to the class or section you are requesting, consult with the department.
 An override may be needed to allow you to continue to register.
 Once the override has been added you still have to register for the course in Student Self-Service.
 If you receive an error message that you do not understand, consult the Registration Help Line at (312) 996-8600.

 The i-Card is the official identification card of the University for students, staff and faculty.
 It is important to obtain the i-Card and carry it with you at all times.
 The i-Card is needed to enter certain labs and buildings, for access to certain student-related events and services, to ride on the campus shuttle busses, and to check material out of the library.
 Once you have registered you may obtain your i-Card.
 Time has been set aside during our departmental orientation for this purpose.
 You will need to bring a print-out of your registration and either a driver's license, state ID card, or passport to the i-Card Office.
 The i-Card office on the east side of campus is located in the Student Services Building at 1200 West Harrison , Room 1790.
 Complete i-Card information is available at http://www.icard.uillinois.edu.